buu342/N64-UNFLoader/UNFLoader/README.md

 # UNFLoader Program

 This folder holds the source code for the UNFLoader program itself.
-This readme contains information on how to use, and how to build UNFLoader for Windows, macOS, and Linux operating systems.
+This README contains information on how to use, and how to build UNFLoader for Windows, macOS, and Linux operating systems.
+It also contains instructions for building the flashcart handling library, so that you can use it in your own projects.
 </br>
 </br>
 ### Table of Contents